tvangundy/workspace/README.md

 ## Getting Started

-1. Review the [Installation Guide](https://tvangundy.github.io/install) to set up your environment
+1. Review the [Installation Guide](./docs/install) to set up your environment
-2. Explore the [Examples Documentation](https://tvangundy.github.io/examples) to find an implementation that interests you
+2. Explore the 'examples' folder to find an implementation that interests you
 3. Follow the example-specific instructions in its README.md

 ## How to use the examples